-COVID-19 pandemic has highlighted the need for manufacturers and other businesses to have processes in place to be able to do remote work.
+The COVID-19 pandemic highlighted the need for manufacturers and other businesses to have processes in place for remote work.

 Shopify Plus users get access to a feature that helps them support remote collaboration.
-If you can see if another staff member is editing the same page and if someone decides to save, the other person will also be notified to help you avoid losing progress.
+See when another staff member is editing the same page, and if someone decides to save, get notified to avoid losing progress.

-If you're setting up an online store for the first time, the Basic Shopify plan will be suitable.
+The Shopify plan you decide to go with all depends on your business’ needs.
+For example, if you’re setting up an online store for the first time, the Basic Shopify plan is most suitable.